C3 San Diego: “A church that is fresh, real, powerful, and has at its heart the great commission to win souls and make disciples of all nations.”

 Want to read about another church that used text messaging in a cool way?
 Check out this story about Eagle Brook in Minnesota: How a Church Drove Engagement with Text Messaging.

 Looking for some general tips and tricks for texting in church?
-Head over to this guide: Group Text Messaging for Churches.
+Head over to this guide: Group Texting for Religious Organization.